learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 And now you're drowning in traffic.

-Your API layer can't cope with it, and it drops plenty of connections.
+Your backend can't cope with it, and it drops plenty of connections.

 {% include_relative dropping-connections.html %}